A slow-cooked turkey leg with tender meat and crispy skin, I can't think of a tastier and easier turkey leg recipe.

 - 1 medium parsley root or 1 piece of celeriac about the same amount as the carrot

 - 2 bay leaves

-- Clean and dry the turkey leg.
+- Season: Pat dry the turkey leg.
 Cut it around the joint, if necessary.
 If your Dutch oven (or similar pot) is large enough, you don't have to do that.
 Rub the leg with the mustard and sprinkle with salt and pepper.
 Place the turkey in the Dutch oven or cast iron oven dish.

-- Quarter the onions and chop all the vegetables into large pieces.
+- Assemble the dish: Quarter the onions and chop all the vegetables into large pieces.
 Peel but leave the garlic cloves whole.
 Place them and the bay leaves in the pot around the turkey leg.
-Pour in the broth, taking care not to wash away the mustard.
+Pour in the chicken stock, taking care not to wash away the mustard.
 Just pour around the leg.

-- Remove the leg from the pot and place it on a warmed plate, cover it loosely with aluminum foil and let rest while you make the sauce.
+- Rest: Remove the turkey leg from the pot and place it on a warmed plate, cover it loosely with aluminum foil and let rest while you make the sauce.

 - Gravy: Puree the vegetables in the pot, adjust the taste with salt and pepper.

 - Serve immediately with potatoes and vegetables.